AliDolen/TopRatedMovies/README.md

-# Top Rated Movie App with SwiftUI
+# Top Rated Movie App - SwiftUI

 The app shows the most rated movies and gives information about each movie.